List of north–south roads in Toronto: Laird Drive

 The source of the origin of Laird Drive is disputed.

 One theory is that the street takes its name from Robert Laird Borden, Prime Minister of Canada between 1911 and 1920.
 Borden, whose middle name is his mother's maiden name, led the country through the First World War.

 Another theory is that the name comes from Alexander Laird, a Scottish-born banker, and general manager of the Canadian Bank of Commerce in 1907.
-He played a large role in the creation of Leaside, where Laird Dr. is found.
+He played a large role in the creation of Leaside, where Laird Drive is found.